dododex/help/faq/how-to-knock-out-a-dinosaur-in-ark-survival-evolved.md

 ---
 layout: faq
-title: How to Knock Out a Dinosaur in ARK: Survival Evolved
+title: "How to Knock Out a Dinosaur in ARK: Survival Evolved"
 category: guides
 ---